saya1a/Documentation/Jenkins/Questions.md

 If using Docker, run two container instances (blue-app and green-app).

 If using AWS, have two EC2 instances with an Elastic Load Balancer (ELB).

+Create two identical environments (Blue and Green) with the same infrastructure and configurations

+Set up a load balancer or DNS configuration that can direct traffic to either the Blue or Green environment.
+Initially, all traffic should be directed to the Blue environment

+Open Jenkins and create a new job or configure an existing job for your application deployment.

+Set up Source Code Management (e.g., Git) and provide the repository URL.

+Add build steps for building your application.

+Add deployment steps to deploy the application to the Blue environment

+In your Jenkins job or deployment script, introduce logic to switch traffic between the Blue and Green environments.

+If using a load balancer, update the load balancer configuration to route traffic to the Green environment.

+If using DNS, update the DNS records to point to the Green environment

+Run the Jenkins job manually or trigger it based on webhook, SCM polling, or other triggers.

+Observe the deployment to the Blue environment.

+Trigger the Blue-Green switch, either manually or automatically, depending on your implementation

+Monitor the deployment and verify that the application is functioning correctly in the Green environment.

+If issues are detected, roll back the deployment by switching traffic back to the Blue environment